 Barot is a place that apparently does not look glamorous like other hill stations.
+It is an off beat travel destination of Himachal Pradesh.
 Buses ply directly from Mandi to Barot.
 I reached Barot Valley in a Sunday afternoon of March 2019, when it was raining heavily.
 While we were proceeding towards Barot from Ghatasni our bus stopped frequently to be allowed to pass because there was quite a rush of private cars and the road was too narrow.
 I came to know from the girl, who was a local and happened to be my co-passenger, that Barot was becoming a popular weekend destination for the people of Chandigarh.
 There is a dam on Uhl river and the river is famous for trouts.
 There is also a government run trout farm.

 As it was raining cats and dogs, I asked the girl if the hotels or home-stays were distant from the bus stand.
 She informed me that just beside their house there were two home-stays.
 She offered me to stay in their home also.
 I got down from the bus, they gave me lift in their car which came to receive them from the bus stand.
 Her brother was with her who was an army jawan posted at Kargil.
 I lodged in a home-stay beside their house.
 The room was clean with basic amenities like geyser and the rent was considerably cheap because it was neither season nor even weekend.
 Food was simple but tasty.
 I went to the girl’s house later.
 They were very friendly people.
 They were seven sisters and a brother.
 Their parents were not at home.
 They had an aged aunt and her deaf and dumb husband with them.
 I took a cup of tea in their house sitting beside the fire place.

-The village is small and spread in the both side of the river.
+The village is small and spread on the both side of the river.
 In the morning I covered one side, visited trout fishing farm, went to the small market and had lunch there.
 In the afternoon I went to the other side crossing a wooden bridge made only for pedestrians.
 The natural beauty of the village uncovers itself if someone stays there and moves around in the nature.
 Its beauty is addictive.
 There was a small water falls in the village.
 A person gave me lift up to the falls in his car while taking back his children from the school.
-I came back in the evening crossing a bridge on the Uhl river at the extreme end of the village and had dinner.
+I came back in the evening crossing a bridge on the Uhl river at the extreme end of the village and had a tasty dinner of local saag and sabji with two rotis.
+The hostess was a good cook.
 Next morning I left the valley by taking another bus from the highway near the main market and the dam.
+The owner of the home stay carried my ruck sack and escorted me up to the bus stop.

 When I reached Tosh it was raining with small particles of ice.
 I managed a room in a hotel very near to the taxi stand for the night halt.
 The room was good as per my expectation in such a remote place.
 I kept my luggage there.
 I could not stay in the room as there was nothing to do except lying on the bed and I did not want to sleep during daytime.
 There was no electricity too.
 I was offered by the hotel manager to sit beside the fireplace of the dining hall as I was partly drenched and was shivering with cold.